-On the flip side, understanding the effects of the Earth’s changing climate can inform how we choose to adapt to our new world.
-For example, according to the World Meteorological Organization, there are now five times as many extreme weather, climate, and water events as there were 50 years ago.
+On the flip side, creating a full human-environment interaction definition and understanding the effects of climate change can inform how we adapt to our new world.
+According to the World Meteorological Organization, there are five times as many extreme weather, climate, and water events as there were 50 years ago.

-3 Types of Human Environment Interaction
+3 Types of Human-Environment Interaction

 - For example, in the case of overfishing, the analysis considered not only a direct reliance on seafood within some communities but also commercialized fishing as a livelihood for countless individuals across the globe.

-- Acknowledging these complex needs allowed scientists to identify the importance of economic and social incentives in order to reduce the amount of fishing.
+- Acknowledging these complex needs allowed scientists to identify the importance of economic and social incentives to reduce the amount of fishing.
 This allowed them to propose solutions that are not only environmentally responsible but could also protect the livelihoods of those currently employed in fishing industries.

-7 More Examples of Human Environment Interaction and Areas for Future Development
+7 More Examples of Human-Environment Interaction and Areas for Future Development

-- Overhunting: People may hunt to obtain food, or to cull populations of predators such as wolves, which they consider a danger or nuisance to human communities.
+- Overhunting: People may hunt to obtain food or to cull populations of predators such as wolves, which they consider a danger or nuisance to human communities.
 If done in excess, hunting can overthrow the delicate balance of an ecosystem, causing some species to overpopulate while others dwindle.
-An analysis of human environment interactions can help us understand this balance and identify how much hunting is permissible, where necessary, before we reach a point where humans cause major damage to local wildlife.
+An analysis of human-environment interactions can help us understand this balance and identify how much hunting is permissible, where necessary, before we reach a point where humans cause major damage to local wildlife.

 - 8 Things You Can Do to Save the Ocean